Something Awful: Spam Prevention Early Warning System

 On July 20, 2003, the spam filtering organization Spam Prevention Early Warning System (SPEWS) added an entire class-B subnet with the Cogent ISP to their spammer list, since Cogent was hosting a known spammer that SPEWS found difficult to block.
 Something Awful was added to the list in the process, disrupting its ability to communicate with its customers who were using SPEWS.
 Upon appeal, SPEWS initially refused to delist SA.
 The Something Awful administrators responded by telling their users to post their support in the Usenet newsgroup news.admin.net-abuse.blocklisting.
 However, that group and news.admin.net-abuse.email were flooded with off-topic posts and trolls from Something Awful users, incensing SPEWS advocates.
 The SA administrators claimed that SPEWS was attempting to hack the Something Awful server.
-Forum users responded by threatening to perform a distributed denial of service attack on SPEWS, although this type of behavior was strongly discouraged by Kyanka and assistant editor Zack Parsons.
+Forum users responded by threatening to perform a distributed denial-of-service attack on SPEWS, although this type of behavior was strongly discouraged by Kyanka and assistant editor Zack Parsons.

+GreenMeat Body Armor charity drive

+Something Awful forum user GreenMeat deployed to Iraq in 2004, despite his unit not having hard body armor.
+SA forum users, along with help from Fark users, raised over $20,000 to buy body armor, plate carriers, and assorted care packages for a group of 31 soldiers.